Katz type p-adic L-functions for primes p non-split in the CM field: Classical -values.

 It is proven in \cite[Cor.~4.1.3]{katzEisenstein} that this is an algebraic integer and in fact lies in $L$ (Damerell's theorem).
 In loc. cit., one finds the Weil operator instead of the Shimura-Maass operator $\delta_k$ in the previous formula but it follows from \cite[(2.3.38)]{katzEisenstein} that the two operators coincide.
 In particular, $N^\ell \delta_k^\ell\bigl(2G_{k,0,\gamma}\bigr)=2 G_{k+2\ell,-\ell, \gamma}$ by \cite[(3.6.8)]{katzEisenstein} and one finds in \cite[(8.6.8)]{katzEisenstein} the explicit formula

-where $a(M)$ is the co-volume of $M\subset \C$, ${\bf N}$ is the norm map on $K$, $\Omega$ is a complex period associated to $\omega$ by the equality $\omega=\Omega dz$ (for $z$ the coordinate on the Poincar\'e upper half space) and $g$ is a function on $M/NM$ described explicitly in \cite[\S 8.7]{katzEisenstein} associated to $\gamma$.
+where $a(M)$ is the co-volume of $M\subset \C$, ${\bf N}$ is the norm map on $K$, $\Omega$ is a complex period associated to $\omega$ by the equality $\omega=\Omega dz$ (for $z$ the coordinate $\C$ via the uniformization $E(\C)=\C/M$) and $g$ is a function on $M/NM$ described explicitly in \cite[\S 8.7]{katzEisenstein} associated to $\gamma$.
 We will compute later the function $g$ in the case that $\gamma$ is associated to a character showing that, up to a Gauss sum, the associated $g$ is itself a character so that formula (\ref{eq:explicitLvalue}) will provide the link to special values of Hecke $L$-series.

 \

 {\bf $L$-functions of Hecke grossencharacters.}

 Next we explain, following \cite[\S 9.4]{katzEisenstein}, how to express the value at $0$ of the $L$-function associated to an algebraic Hecke character $\chi$ as in \S\ref{sec:grossencharacter} as a combination of special values of real analytic Eisenstein series (of full level $\Gamma(N)$).